Gurabesi: Gurabesi in historical sources

 The name Goerabessi (Gurabesi) is also known from Dutch sources, although these are from a much later time than Al-Mansur of the 16th century.
 In the mid 17th century, Tidore was at war with the Dutch East India Company (VOC).
 A report from 1649 relates that a Gourabessi brought 24 ships with sago, a locally important foodstuff, from the Papuan Islands to assist the Tidorese king Saidi.
 When the convoy was on its way it was attacked by ships from Kau and Dodinga in Jailolo Island (Halmahera) who acted on behalf of the VOC.
 The enemy managed to kill some of the crew, but the bulk of the convoy could break through and reach Tidore.
 The Dutch were irritated at their ally Ternate that had not been able to impede the delivery.
 At least some of this fits with the legend of Gurabesi.
+According to descendant of the royals of Raja Ampat, Herry Arfan of Salawati and Yasin Mayalibit of Waigeo or Sailolof, the name Gurabesi was also used as title for his descendants, the kings of Raja Ampat (predominantly of Salawati as the most influential).
+Fun Baijit Kalewan who converted to Islam was the fourth Gurabesi, while Muhamad Amirudin Arfan who guided the missionaries Carl Wilhelm Ottow and Johann Gottlob Geissler to Mansinam Island, was the ninth Gurabesi.